Lutjanus madras: Distribution and habitat

-Lutjanus madras was thought to have a distribution restricted to the western Indian Ocean had had been recorded from Zanzibar, the Seychelles, Oman, southern India and Sri Lanka.
+Lutjanus madras was thought to have a distribution restricted to the western Indian Ocean and had been recorded from Zanzibar, the Seychelles, Oman, southern India and Sri Lanka.
 It was thought that L. xanthopinnis replaced this species in the Pacific Ocean but there is a recent record of L. madras from the Philippines.
 This species occurs at depths between 5 and 90 m on coral and rocky reefs.

 Biology

 Lutjanus madras gathers in small to large aggregations around coral or rocky outcrops.
 This species is spawns pelagic eggs, forming aggregations for spawning.
 This is a predatory species which hunts during the day.

 Fisheries

 Lutjanus madras is a common item in the fish markets of the Andaman and Nicobar Islands where it is caught using handlines.
 In other areas subsistence fisheries may use gill nets and traps to catch this species.